SpaceOtter99/Nights_Black_Agents/posts/Operations/(02) Operation Sangue Di Cristo.md

 We knock 3 times, one for the father, one for the son and one for the holy ghost.
 To [[Noble Jump]].
 We take the blood into the sanctum to the cardinal, and you must not look at him.
 Do not look in his eyes.
 They keep demons within their souls and this blood reinforces them. [[Firebolt]] and [[Dazzer]] manage to avoid losing any stability through this harrowing supernatural experience.

 [[Dazzer]] continues pressing the man to know what the demons he mentions are.
->They are the Nephilim they are the accursed and the fallen they are Beelzebub and goliath they are incurable they are infallible they are lords they are beyond realms of physicality and spirituality they are legion they are Asmodeus.
-They are in all the cardinals
+>"They are the Nephilim they are the accursed and the fallen they are Beelzebub and goliath they are incurable they are infallible they are lords they are beyond realms of physicality and spirituality they are legion they are Asmodeus.
+They are in all the cardinals"

 [[Pierre]] makes it to the [[NATO]] base.
 The soldiers walking around pay him no mind. [[Pierre]] takes a quick peek inside the gilded wooden box in the back of the bike.
 Inside is a large syringe made of dull matte plastic, containing blood.
 As he looks at it he feels as though he is crying and blood is seeping from his ears and hands and then he closes the box and is fine. [[Pierre]] proceeds on to the bunker, marked with a feather flag describing the [[Noble Jump]] 2023 demonstration.
 He knocks three times on the hard steel door and it creaks open.
 Anyone who has noticed [[Pierre]] promptly looks the other way.
 He proceeds down a set of stairs to another door, which is already open.

 The biker keeps babbling to [[Firebolt]] and [[Dazzer]]
->The holy order of the [[Knights of Malta]] we are a shield against the immaterial we are a shield we will bring salvation to the people and keep them in darkness we will protect them we will shroud them and protect them.
+>"The holy order of the [[Knights of Malta]] we are a shield against the immaterial we are a shield we will bring salvation to the people and keep them in darkness we will protect them we will shroud them and protect them."

 [[Dazzer]] asks what would happen if the normal blood ran out.
 The man replies "Christ is in all of us".
 After more prompting he says that the blood is from the bishop, Vitali Udinesi, and that it is purer.
 We push more ketamin on the man, who we find is named Paul, and he drifts to drugged sleep.